 Percentage Change Excel Formula

-Arithmetic calculations can be done via excel formulas and one of such calculation is “Percent Change” from one value to another.
-For example, if you want to find the percentage change between your first drawn salary and current salary that is will be calculated in terms of percentage change, so this is possible in formulas in excel.
+Arithmetic calculations can be done via excel formulas, and one of such calculation is “Percent Change” from one value to another.
+For example, if you want to find the percentage change between your first drawn salary and current salary, that will be calculated in terms of percentage change, so this is possible in formulas in excel.
 In this article, we will discuss how to calculate the percentage change formula in excel.